School of Engineering and Computer Science

 Luke Lee, Assistant Dean for Undergraduate Programs and Professor of Civil Engineering, 2008, BS, University of California, Los Angeles, 1997; MS, University of California, Berkeley, 1998; PhD, University of California, San Diego, 2005; Registered Professional Engineer.
 Structural engineering and rehabilitation and monitoring of infrastructure systems.

-David Mueller, Assistant Dean for Graduate Programs and Associate Professor of Electrical and Computer Engineering, 2015, BS Electrical and Computer Engineering, 2006; MS Electrical Engineering, 2008; PhD Electrical and Computer Engineering, 2015, University of Missouri - Columbia.
-Semiconductor devices, Optical electronics, Computational intelligence, Robotics, Device simulation, Photovoltaics, Renewable energy, Device fabrication and characterization.
+David Mueller, Assistant Dean for Graduate Programs and Associate Professor of Electrical and Computer Engineering, 2015, BS Electrical Engineering, 2006; BS Computer Engineering, 2006; MS Electrical Engineering, 2008; PhD Electrical and Computer Engineering, 2015, University of Missouri - Columbia.
+Semiconductor devices, Electronics, Computational intelligence, Device simulation, Photovoltaics, Renewable energy, Device fabrication and characterization.

 Jeffrey S. Burmeister, Chair of Bioengineering and Associate Professor of Bioengineering, 2002, BS, Mechanical Engineering, University of Delaware, 1988; PhD, Biomedical Engineering, Duke University, 1995.
 Biomaterials, Cell Adhesion.